I know you’re thinking “Really? Do we really need a skeptic’s guide to whole food?” Yes. Yes we do.

 Am I perfect?
 No, I find that I can still revert to my old, old habits.
 What happens?
 We get busy and we start eating out or buying processed foods again, our food bill always goes up and our health usually declines.

 The research (evidence based science) is countless and seemingly endless when looking into how chemicals, high fructose corn syrup, dyes, preservatives and denatured foods affect the body.
-If you have time to dig into this I suggest you take a course through Vintage Remedies, or get to reading and researching.
 There is so much information pointing us to truth.
 Much more now then in the past.

 You can choose to believe the lies of the packaging touting the value of processed foods, you can believe me when I tell you that there is much research pointing to falsified claims of those well paid advertisers, you can do the research yourself, or you can bury your head in the sand choosing to believe that none of it matters.
 I leave it to you to decide

-If you keep up with us here at Intoxicated on Life and my blog Counting All Joy you will find resources coming soon and already existing on how to bless your family and self with simple whole food recipes, budgeting tips and buying in bulk.
+If you keep up with us here at Intoxicated on Life you will find resources coming soon and already existing on how to bless your family and self with simple whole food recipes, budgeting tips and buying in bulk.

 A Word of Encouragement